All Episodes

 Mark my words.

-Look at how much a pork is in this bill for farming and agriculture related industries.
+Look at how much a pork is in this bill for farming and agriculture-related industries.

-Six million dollars for North Dakota flooded cropland.
+$6 million for North Dakota flooded cropland.

 $35 million for emergency conservation programs.

-One hundred and fifteen million dollars for the conservation security program.
+$115 million for the conservation security program.

 Now, yes, it sounds like a dupe, but it's not.

-We just had a flood uh we just had infestation, insect infestation, uh livestock indemnity.
+We just had infestation, insect infestation, livestock indemnity.

-Also a provision that allows transfer of funds from holiday ornament sales in the Senate gift shop.
+Also, a provision that allows transfer of funds from holiday ornament sales in the Senate gift shop.

 This includes $60.4 million for salmon fisheries in the Klamath Basin region.